 Garden cress seeds are memory boosters because they contain arachidic and linoleic acids.
 They help gaining lean body mass because they are a good source of iron and protein.
 Research has proved that 60 per cent women have hair loss due to low iron levels and poor protein.
 A teaspoon of garden cress seeds soaked in lime water helps in iron absorption, which in turn strengthens hair.
 The plant is also used in treating bleeding piles.
 The leaves are mildly stimulant and diuretic, useful in scorbutic [related to or resembling scurvy] diseases and liver complaints.
 A paste of the seeds with water is applied to chapped lips, and against sunburn.

-It is an abortifacient [substance that induces abortion], if had in excess.
-It contains goitrogens that prevent iodine absorption in thyroids and hence can lead to hypothyroidism.
+Though it's not likely that you will overdose on halim seeds, no matter how delicious you find the kheer or the laddoos, nevertheless here's what could go wrong if you have it in excess.
+It contains goitrogens that prevent iodine absorption by the thyroid and hence it can lead to hypothyroidism.
 If large quantities of garden cress are consumed, the mustard oil it contains may cause digestive difficulties in some people who are sensitive to it.
 Therefore, garden cress should be eaten in moderation.

 |Dietary fibre||1.1 g|